Presenting a Tutorial at NCSL International

 We are now ready to move on to both Clint and I discussing wrenches.
 We start with some basic knowledge.
 We move to types of wrenches and discuss that most wrenches with a cog assembly can produce a back-torque.
 This back-torque can be quite high (in some cases 1/3 of the applied torque) what this will do is loosen the fastener making the measurement invalid.
 Clint discusses wrenches and passes some around.
 He answers several questions and we ask the class, “Should the wrench be exercised prior to making any measurements?”
 There is quite a bit of debate on this topic as technicians and those using the wrenches may not be exercising them.
 We cite several standards that say the wrench must be exercised prior to use and we decide to test this with the test setup Clint brought with him.

-Now we move on to conducted Repeatability and Reproducibility between technicians.
+Now we move on to conduct Repeatability and Reproducibility between technicians.
 We end up with about 6 participants reading the wrench 5 times.
-We use ANOVA (Analysis of Variance) and look at the standard deviations, averages, and compare the technicians against each other.
+We use ANOVA (Analysis of Variance) and look at the standard deviations, and averages, and compare the technicians against each other.
 We also answer if there is a difference between exercising the wrench prior to use.

 Feedback forms are handed out and class wraps.
 Clint and I both hope to do this again next year and implement the feedback which was very positive with suggestions to bring more wrenches and do more “hands-on”.
 Two participants made sure to write “Thanks, Great Job!!!” on the form.
 All participants said nice words and most said we exceeded expectations.
 The exceptional feedback really helps validate all the hard work to make this happen.